-COC will count all regular payments of alimony or child support awarded as part of a divorce or separation agreement.

-COC will count court-awarded amounts for alimony and child support unless the family certifies and COC verifies that the payments are not being made.
+COC will count all regular payments of alimony or child support awarded as part of a divorce or separation agreement unless the family certifies and COC verifies that the payments are not being made.

 In order to verify that payments are not being made, COC will review child support payments over the last three months.
+If no payments have been made in the past three months and there are no lump sums, the PHA will not include alimony or child support in annual income.

-© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
-Page 6-35
+© Copyright 2023 Nan McKay & Associates, Inc. Page